Your cart looks a little empty!Continue Shopping

 Best Temperatures for Red Wine

 Once upon a time, the prevailing wisdom was that red wine was best served at room temperature.
-But the truth is that it's better when served a bit cooler than that.
-Red wine that is served too warm tastes flabby and too alcoholish.
+But the truth is that the ideal red wine temperature is actually a bit cooler than that.
+Red wine that is served too warm can taste flabby and overly alcoholic.

 In general, the ideal temperature for full-bodied reds like Cabernet Sauvignon and Malbec is between 60-65 degrees Fahrenheit.
 It's the same for fortified wines such as Port, Marsala, and Madeira.
 Lighter-bodied reds such as Pinot Noir, Gamay, and Grenache are better served a little cooler than that at 55 degrees.